 A variation of this is the Moving Punchout, where two characters are fighting and obviously moving (usually in the same direction, although sometimes towards each other), with speed stripes as the background.

-This is an effect from Manga, and is indicative of a stylistic difference between the west and Japan in the depiction of movement.
-While speed lines in the west are traditionally drawn on the character and leave the background in focus, the Japanese artist traditionally speed-lines the background, leaving the character in focus.
-In the western version, the observer is a stationary bystander being passed or approached by the character, but in the Japanese version the reader is moving with
+This is a Manga Effect, and is indicative of a stylistic difference between the West and Japan in the depiction of movement.
+Whereas speed lines in the West are traditionally drawn on the character and leave the background in focus, the Japanese artist traditionally speed-lines the background, leaving the character in focus.
+In the Western version, the observer is a stationary bystander being passed or approached by the character, but in the Japanese version the reader is moving with the character.

-the character (incidentally, it's useful for reducing the budget by avoiding having to draw a background, so you can reuse the footage to your heart's content.
+Incidentally, it's useful for reducing the budget by avoiding having to draw a background, so you can reuse the footage to your heart's content.
 Because of this, speed lines are often used in Stock Footage with a bit of an animation bump, such as transformations in Transformers Armada or Ash catching a Pokémon/giving orders in Pokémon.

 - A season 4 Reboot episode makes fun of this, while the characters of Bob and Matrix play a game that combines DBZ and Pokémon.
 Matrix is held in an airborne kick for an extended shot, and it's revealed that he's on wires in front of a speed-striped rolling background.

 - The Teenage Mutant Ninja Turtles not only get Speed Stripes, they're coordinated to each Turtle's color.

 - Even The Simpsons is guilty of this, while Marge is chasing Snake through the city in The Springfield Connection.
 The opening credits when shown in full seem to contain an example but when watched frame by frame the quick pan across their lawn is actually filled with people.